-In most cases, sports injuries can be treated through medications, physical therapy and bracing.
-Some injuries however, like certain types of ligament and cartilage tears, require surgery in order for the person to return to competition.
-Orthopedic Associates of Dutchess County's team of sports injury specialists treat each individual patient according to their specific injury and needs and work with each patient to determine the best course of treatment.
+At Orthopedic Associates, the most commonly treated sports injuries are to the knees and shoulders.
+In most cases, sports injuries can be treated with MLS Laser Therapy, physical therapy, bracing, and/or medications.
+Some injuries however, like certain types of ligament and cartilage tears, require surgery before you can return to the life you love.
+Orthopedic Associates of Dutchess County's team of sports medicine physicians treat each individual patient according to your specific injury and needs, and work with you to determine the best course of treatment.

 Most problems in the shoulder involve the muscles, ligaments, and tendons, rather than the bones.
 Athletes are especially susceptible to shoulder problems.
 In athletes, shoulder problems can develop slowly through repetitive, intensive training routines.

 Some people will have a tendency to ignore the pain and "play through" a shoulder injury, which only aggravates the condition, and may possibly cause more problems.
 People also may underestimate the extent of their injury because steady pain, weakness in the arm, or limitation of joint motion will become almost second nature to them.